makidoll/toxygen_wrapper/README.md

 * <https://github.com/TokTok/py-toxcore-c> Cython bindings.
   Incomplete and not really actively supported.
-Maybe it will get worked on in the future,  but TokTok seems to be working on java, rust, scalla, go, etc. bindings instead.
+Maybe it will get worked on in the future,  but TokTok seems to be working on java, go, etc. bindings instead.
+Based on a homebrew generator written in undocumented, uncommented code in a language almost nobody knows, or has.
-  No support for NGC groups or toxencryptsave.
+  No support for NGC groups; no significant tests.

 * <https://github.com/oxij/PyTox>
   forked from https://github.com/aitjcize/PyTox
   by Wei-Ning Huang <aitjcize@gmail.com>.
   Hardcore C wrapping which is not easy to keep up to date.
-  No support for NGC or toxencryptsave.
+  No support for NGC but good tests.
 Abandonned.
   This was the basis for the TokTok/py-toxcore-c code until recently.

 To our point of view, the ability of CTYPEs to follow code in the